ACE-Genomics/wxspipe/README.md

    * -i : the only compulsory option *-i project.init*, pointing where your init file is.
    * -c : especify a file with a subset of the subjects to analyze, run the script only on these subjects
-   * -m : optional especify if the data is WGS (*-m wgs*) or WES (*default*)
+   * -m : optionally especify if the data is WGS (*-m wgs*) or WES (*default*)
    * -g : for debugging pourposes, do not remove intermediate temporary files
-   * -t : actually do not run nothing but create the full SLURM structure, usefull to inspect the slurm scripts that will be send into the cluster
+   * -t : actually do not run nothing but create the full SLURM structure, useful to inspect slurm scripts that will be send into the cluster

 ## TO DO